hkust-taco/hmloc/oopsla23-artifact-overview.md

 ### File organization

-This artifact consists of an SBT (Scala Build Tool) project with an implementation of the SimpleSub modified to work as an HM<sup>ℓ</sup> type system introduced in the corresponding paper.
+This artifact consists of an SBT (Scala Build Tool) project with an implementation of a modified version of SimpleSub type system.
+We call it  HM<sup>ℓ</sup> (HMloc) and is introduced in the corresponding paper.
 In addition, we provide a test suite which includes examples and a web demo that gives live typing and running results of the user input source.

-- The `shared/src/main/scala/mlscript` directory contains the sources of the HM<sup>ℓ</sup> compiler.
+- The `shared/src/main/scala/hmloc` directory contains the sources of the hmloc compiler.
-  - For more documentation of the compiler codebase, please refer to `hml-codebase-doc.md`.
+  - For more documentation of the compiler codebase, please refer to `hmloc-codebase-doc.md`.
-- The `shared/src/test/scala/mlscript` directory contains the implementation of the testing infrastructure.
+- The `shared/src/test/scala/hmloc` directory contains the implementation of the testing infrastructure.
-- The `shared/src/test/diff` directory contains MLscript tests.
+- The `shared/src/test/diff` directory contains hmloc tests.

 ### Claims to artifact evaluation badges